timokae/ma-node/README.md

 ```

 In `state/config.json`
 - change the `fingerprint` to a unique name, for example a the first to letters of your name with some random numbers.
-But it has to be string!
+It has to be string!
-- (optional) change the `port` to the port the node should be running on.
-It must be visible from outside your network!
+- (optional) change the `port` property to the port the node should be running on.
+It must be visible from outside your network, for example by port forwarding!

 In `state/stat_state.json` change the values of
 - `uptime`: Time of the day your computer is usually online.
 As an example, if your online from 8:00 to 12:00, insert [8, 12],